 Which is the best Sonicare toothbrush?
 (November 2014) -

-We'll also state that our comparison is primarily geared toward the requirements of the "average" user (the 80% of people in the middle).
+Our comparison is primarily geared toward what we consider the needs of the "average" electric toothbrush user (the 80% of people in the middle).
 And for those for whom cost is a reasonably important consideration.

 Which models did we evaluate?